 Or the classic Orange, Red, Yellow by Mark Rothko, which sold for $86 million in 2012:

 NFTs are a natural evolution of the world of fine art.
 If you can collect real paintings, nothing can stop you from collecting digital ones.
 A market will always exist for something, even if not everyone is able to appreciate its value, and even if its perceived value is exaggerated or misunderstood.
-Buyers and sellers always manage to find each other at the end of the day.
+At the end of the day, buyers and sellers will always manage to find each other.

 At first glance, there don't appear to be any drawbacks to buying digital art as NFTs, and this technology actually makes buying and selling art more accessible to people who want to participate in this market.
 But there are actually quite a few problems with NFTs.

-When you purchase a physical piece of artwork or some other rare collectible, the seller must relinquish ownership of that item to the buyer, and the asset physically changes hands.
-In some cases, the item is the only one of its kind in existence, which makes it all the more rare and treasured in the eyes of collectors.
+When someone purchases a physical piece of artwork or some other collectible, the seller must relinquish ownership of that item to the buyer, and the asset physically changes hands.
+In some cases, the item is the only one of its kind in existence, which means it's highly valued and irreplaceable.

 But unlike a physical collectible, a digital asset associated with an NFT is not rare or exclusive.
 The creator still retains the original work after the sale, so there's an infinite supply of it—they can continue sharing and selling their work.
 Since there's no true scarcity involved, the value you've attached to the NFT is artificially inflated.
-Anyone can find a copy of an original NFT artwork online without spending a dime on it—you can even redistribute it yourself, legally or illegally.
+Anyone can find a copy of the artwork online for free—all you need to do is right-click, save as.

-Despite the fact that NFTs don't really represent true ownership, scarcity, or value, people are already cashing in on a wide variety of digital assets, including tweets and memes.
-Classic memes like Disaster Girl, Doge, Success Kid, Nyan Cat, and many others have been sold by their creators for large sums of money—as much as $4 million.
+Despite the fact that NFTs don't really represent true ownership, scarcity, or value, people are already cashing in on a wide variety of worthless trinkets, including tweets and memes.
+Classic memes like Disaster Girl, Doge, Success Kid, Nyan Cat, and many others have been sold by their creators for outrageous sums of money—as much as $4 million.

 This is what the Charlie Bit My Finger auction had to say about the virtues of meme ownership: